judahpaul16/gpt-home/README.md

 # 🏠 GPT Home
 ChatGPT at home!
-Basically a better G**gle Nest Hub desk assistant.
+Basically a better Google Nest Hub or Amazon Alexa home assistant.
 Built on the Raspberry Pi using the OpenAI API.

 This guide will explain how to build your own.
 It's pretty straight forward.
 You can also use this as a reference for building other projects on the Raspberry Pi.